EDDiscovery/EDDiscovery-Mac/README.md

 - select single jumps and see system information
 - add / edit / removed comments (changes will be synced to EDSM)
 - see submitted distances from other systems (suspicious distances will be marked in red)
+- trilaterate systems by adding distances to system with known coordinates
+- submit trilaterations to EDSM

 TODO:
-- add a trilateration screen like the one on EDDiscovery for Windows and integrate it with EDSM
 - screenshots management
 - ...